Exploring the Potential of Quantum Approximate Optimization Algorithm in Tackling the Perfect Domination Problem: Introduction

-In recent years, the rapid advancement of quantum computing \citep{RN421, RN495, RN496, RN497} has spurred the development of numerous quantum algorithms aimed at addressing NP-complete combinatorial optimization problems.
+In recent years, the rapid advancement of quantum computing \citep{RN421, RN495, RN496, RN497} has spurred the development of numerous quantum algorithms aimed at addressing combinatorial optimization problems.
 Prominent among these algorithms are Quantum Annealing \citep{RN422}, the Quantum Approximate Optimization Algorithm (QAOA) \citep{RN436}, and the Variational Quantum Eigensolver \citep{RN428}, among others.
-As one of the most influential quantum algorithms of the past decade, QAOA has been applied to a wide array of combinatorial optimization problems, including max-cut \citep{RN436}, the traveling salesman problem \citep{RN453}, the domination problem (DP) \citep{RN415}, max-flow \citep{RN420}, the minimum vertex cover problem \citep{RN334}, the boolean satisfiability problem (SAT) \citep{RN455}, the independent domination problem \citep{RN498}, and the total domination problem \citep{RN499}, among others.
+As one of the most influential quantum algorithms of the past decade, QAOA has been applied to a wide array of combinatorial optimization problems, including max-cut \citep{RN436}, the traveling salesman problem \citep{RN453}, the DP \citep{RN415,zhang2024quantum}, max-flow \citep{RN420}, the minimum vertex cover problem \citep{RN334}, the boolean satisfiability problem\citep{RN455}, among others.
+Nevertheless, as a pivotal problem bridging communications and combinatorics, PDP has, to date, not been approached by any quantum algorithm; investigations into quantum algorithms for this problem remain entirely absent.

-In this study, we explore the application of QAOA to solve the PDP.
-Using a graph with 6 vertices, we conducted an extensive evaluation of low-layer QAOA across 420 distinct parameter combinations to assess its effectiveness in solving the PDP.
-The experimental results demonstrate that QAOA is capable of solving the PDP and exhibits significant potential for further exploration.
-By analyzing parameter distributions, we identified distinct trends in the approximation ratio and in the algorithm's ability to compute both the optimal and correct PDS.
-The primary contributions of this work are as follows: (1) This is the first study to apply a quantum algorithm to the PDP; (2) The results under various parameter settings reveal QAOA's tendencies when addressing the PDP, offering valuable insights and guidance for future research.
+Against this backdrop, we investigate the deployment of the QAOA for the resolution of PDP.
+Employing 14–18 qubits within a quantum simulator, we successfully solved PDP on graphs of varying scales.
+The principal contributions of this work are as follows.
+(1) We present the first quantum‐algorithmic treatment of PDP; experimental evidence confirms that the QAOA-based framework is viable for the problem.
+(2) We conducted exhaustive tests across extensive parameter landscapes, with selected instances spanning up to 420 distinct parameter configurations.
+The resulting data elucidate the response patterns and performance tendencies of QAOA when applied to PDP, thereby furnishing critical insights and concrete guidance for subsequent research.

 The structure of the paper is as follows.
 In Section \ref{sec:problemmodeling}, we present a 0-1 integer programming model for the PDP based on its definition and outline the steps to transform it into a Hamiltonian.
 In Section \ref{sec:QAOA}, we introduce the fundamental concept of QAOA.
 In Section \ref{sec:Experiment}, we employ a quantum simulator to solve the PDP using QAOA under various parameter combinations and provide a comprehensive analysis of the experimental results.
 Finally, in Section \ref{sec:conclusion}, we conclude the paper with a summary of the key findings.